-- Instrument training can be arranged once the Proposal and Training Request Form has been completed and signed by both the intended user and his/her advisor.
-The amount of training required varies from instrument-to-instrument
+- Instrument training can be arranged once the Training Request Form has been completed and signed by both the intended user and his/her advisor.
+The amount of training required varies from instrument to instrument

 The TAMU MCF provides instrumentation and consulting services that address the needs of the TAMU community involved in teaching and research related to materials and the life sciences.
 To facilitate interdisciplinary interactions between the TAMU community and the MCF staff, the following policy regarding acknowledgement of MCF contributions is now in effect.

 MCF users who have incorporated data obtained from MCF resources into publications and presentations will acknowledge the MCF facilities and personnel who contributed.
 The MCF recognizes that samples and all research materials involved in these investigations are the property of the Principal Investigator (PI), who serves as the responsible individual representing the University on funded projects.
 Just as the intellectual property at the heart of the investigation may be owned by the PI, so the ideas for new methods developed by the MCF staff may be the intellectual property of the Technical Staff, to be used with their authorization.
 In many cases, techniques will be developed as the result of joint efforts.